azemZejnil/ObjectDetection-Android/README.md

 <br>
 https://github.com/tensorflow
 <br>
-There you can find directions for usage of any of the Tensorflow training models.
+There you can find directions for usage of any of the Tensorflow trained models.
 <br>
 In Android application, we can use both .pb and .tflite files.
 After the training is finished their size is usually about 50mb, but both formats size can be